 Office of Medicaid Policy and Planning: Administers Medicaid programs including the managed care system for Hoosier Healthwise participants.
 Performs medical review of Medicaid disability claims.

-Indiana Medicaid Office: The Office of Medicaid Policy and Planning (OMPP) oversees the adminstration of the Indiana Health Coverage Programs, which include traditional Medicaid, risk-based managed care, and a variety of waiver services tailored to the needs of specific populations, including those with disabilities.
+Indiana Medicaid Office: The Office of Medicaid Policy and Planning (OMPP) oversees the administration of the Indiana Health Coverage Programs, which include traditional Medicaid, risk-based managed care, and a variety of waiver services tailored to the needs of specific populations, including those with disabilities.

 Clubhouse International: An organization of community-based centers around the country and the world that offers members opportunities for friendship, employment, housing, education and access to medical and psychiatric services.
 There are eight Clubhouse locations in Indiana.